-Heads-up on effective growing vegetables with houseplants.
+Heads-up on effective growing of vegetables with houseplants.
 Yes it is.

 I will show how to at least grow small and manageable vegetables, or at the least spices, on potting soil.
 The objective is that the vegetables will grow side by side with the houseplants.